Dr Simon Avery

 My teaching lies principally in the areas of nineteenth-century literature and culture; poetry and politics; and queer history and culture.
 Many of the modules I teach emphasise the relations between literary/cultural products and the historical and political moments from which they emerge, thereby inviting participants to think widely about past cultures and their ongoing significances for today.

-I am module leader for Victorian Explorations (MA) and The Victorian World (level 5), and also teach on Sexualities in Literature and Culture (level 6), Reading the Present (level 6), Romanticisms (level 5), the MA dissertation module and the English Literature undergraduate dissertation module.
+I am module leader for Victorian Explorations (MA), Reading the Nation (MA), The Victorian World (level 5), and the Literature-History tutorials (levels 4 and 5).
+I also teach on Sexualities in Literature and Culture (level 6), Reading the Present (level 6), Romanticisms (level 5), the MA dissertation module, the English Literature undergraduate dissertation module and the English Literature & History tutorial.

 Research